Homecare of the Elderly: Prevention of Bedsores

 Some of us are so fortunate to have elderly members in our family.
 However, with a busy schedule in this competitive world, we might not get enough time to spend with them, but, their health becomes a matter of concern.
 With increasing age, they would need a specialized approach to home care to keep them healthy.
 Unfortunately, with growing age and weakness a few might experience depression or worse bedsores (also known as pressure sores or pressure ulcers).
 It requires absolute attention and care so our loved ones don’t suffer silently.
 There are various reasons why someone is affected by bedsores.
 Fortunately, now we can also prevent bedsores before they occur.

-Out of many, one major cause of concern is - how do we prevent the development of bedsores or pressure ulcers?
+Out of many, one major cause of concern is - how we prevent the development of bedsores or pressure ulcers.

 Bedsores or pressure ulcers